 In a world with plenty of hate, it is sweet to see couples, family, and friends enjoy this wall of love together.

-PS- Check out our 3 day itinerary for Paris!
+PS- Check out our 3 day itinerary for Paris and how to spend 7 days in Paris!

 France Bucket List: The Alps